3. Maintaining unity in the church, 1:11-4:21

 Paulou (oV) gen. "of Paul" - The genitive is adjectival, possessive.

-It is possible that political groupings have formed under the authority of a baptizing apostle, but it is unclear whether this has occurred at Corinth.
+It is possible that factional groupings formed under the authority of a baptizing apostle in the early church, but it is unclear whether this has occurred in Corinth.
 At any rate, Paul indicates that he is not in the business of immersing people in water, but immersing people in the gospel ("the name", ??).

-tw/ qew/ (oV) dat. "-" - to God.
+tw/ qew/ (oV) dat. "-" - [i thank] god.
 Variant reading.
 Dative of direct object after the verb "to give thanks."
 Metzger sees good reasons for including this variant reading although the textual weight is against it.
-Even without the variant the phrase is rhetorical, so "thank God, I never baptized any of you", REB.
+Even without the variant, the phrase is rhetorical, so "thank God, I never baptized any of you", REB.

 oJti "that" - Introducing an object clause / dependent statement of indirect speech expressing the content of Paul's thanksgiving.

-uJmwn gen. pro. "of you" - [not one] of you [I baptized].
+uJmwn gen. pro. "of you" - [i immersed / baptized not one] of you.
 The genitive is adjectival, partitive.

-ei mh "except" - Introducing an exceptive clause which establishes a contrast; "Other than Crispus and Gaius."
-Crispus was a former Jew, cf. Acts 18:8, and Gaius accommodated Paul while in Corinth, Rom.16:23.
+ei mh "except" - if not = except [crispus and gaius].
+Introducing an exceptive clause which establishes a contrast by designating an exception; "Other than Crispus and Gaius."
+Crispus was a former Jew, cf., Acts 18:8, and Gaius accommodated Paul while in Corinth, Rom.16:23.,

 No one can accuse Paul of working up his own group around a baptismal rite.

-oJti "that" - Introducing an object clause / dependent statement of indirect speech expressing what no one is able to say.
+oJti "that" - that [into my name you were immersed / baptized].
+Introducing an object clause / dependent statement of indirect speech expressing what no one is able to say.

-de "yes ...." - Serving as a transitional connective, introducing another step in the argument, here expressing a qualification, "on second thoughts ...."
-Paul is not going to get caught out on minor details.
+de "yes ...." - but/and.
+Transitional, indicating a step to a qualification; "on second thoughts ...."
+Paul is not going to get caught out on a minor detail.

-loipon adv. "beyond that" - other than that, apart from that, for the rest.
+loipon adj. "beyond that" - other than that, apart from that, for the rest.
+The adjective is used adverbially.

-ei + ind. "if" - Here this indefinite conditional conjunction virtually introduces a dependent statement of perception / indirect question, expressing what Paul is not sure about, namely, "whether I baptized anyone else", ESV.
+ei + ind. "if" - [i do not know] if [any other i baptized].
+Here this indefinite conditional conjunction virtually introduces a dependent statement of perception / indirect question, expressing what Paul is not sure about, namely, "whether I baptized anyone else", ESV.

-Paul did not come to Corinth to form a "Paul" party.
-He was not some wandering philosopher whose system of logic and powerful oratory could be judged against that of others (possibly another reference to Apollos).
-Paul was an apostle, a sent one.
-Jesus sent him to communicate the gospel - the message of salvation in Jesus Christ.
+iii] Paul did not come to Corinth to form a "Paul" party, but to preach the gospel.
+Paul is not some wandering philosopher whose system of logic and powerful oratory can be judged against that of others (possibly another reference to Apollos).
+Paul is an apostle, a sent one.
+Jesus sent him to communicate the gospel - the message of salvation.
 The message of the cross has its own power, its own dynamic, and must not be covered by clever rhetoric.
 "This statement contains the two issues that Paul intends to argue in the rest of chapters 1-4: He is a preacher of the gospel, not a baptizer; and human wisdom and the wisdom of the cross are irreconcilable", Garland.

 gar "for" - Introducing a causal clause explaining why Paul did not run a baptismal program.

-aposteilen (apostellw) aor. "send" - "Send" in the sense of "commission / authorize."
+aposteilen (apostellw) aor. "send" - [christ] sent [me].
+"Send" in the sense of "commission / authorize."
 The apostles are "the sent ones."

-euaggelizesqai (euaggelizw) pres. inf. "to preach the gospel" - to proclaim, preach.
+euaggelizesqai (euaggelizw) pres. inf. "to preach the gospel" - to proclaim, preach the gospel.
 Again the infinitive here expresses purpose.
-In the wider context the verb means "to communicate an important message", but in the NT usually referring to the covenant renewal message of peace between God and his people as communicated by Jesus; "the divine message of salvation", Bauer.
+In the wider context the verb means "to communicate an important message", but in the NT it usually refers to the communication of the covenant renewal message of peace between God and his people expedited by Jesus; "the divine message of salvation", Bauer.

-ouk en + dat. "not with" - Probably local, sphere, "not in the sphere of", but possibly instrumental, "by means of", but more likely expressing manner, "with", as NIV.
+ouk en + dat. "not with" - not in = by.
+Probably local, sphere, "not in the sphere of", but possibly instrumental, "by means of", but more likely expressing manner, "with", as NIV.

 logou (oV) gen. "words [of human wisdom] / [wisdom] and eloquence" - [wisdom] of words.
-The genitive is adjectival, probably attributed, "wise speech", as NIV, although possibly attributive, "word wisdom."
+The genitive is adjectival, probably attributed, "wise speech", as NIV.
 The "wisdom" here is possibly something like "clever", so "not with clever speech", but at the same time Paul could be alluding to the Corinthians' "spiritual / wordy wisdom", that "knowledge" which made them superior, but which is nothing more than "human wisdom."
 Some commentators suggest that it refers to form, not content, so "sophisticated speech / skilled rhetoric"; "Cleverness in speaking", Bauer.

 kenwqh/ (kenow) aor. sub. "be emptied of its power" - be made of no effect, useless, empty.
 How does the "wisdom of words" undermine the message of the cross?
 "Clever rhetoric", Thiselton, sways the emotions and in the end "is hollow or void", Austin; it leaves the listener focused on the performer and their performance.